sanei1509/sanei1509/README.md

  # Hi, welcome to everyone! 👋

-### I´m a junior software developer, I hope that my works are of interest to you.
+### I´m a junior software developer, I hope that my works are of interest for you.

 - Im currently masterized react and redux use💻